 Back in March of 2017, we wrote about Denzel, and they were retailing electric bikes that are made by the Eastgem company in China.
 You might want to take a quick scan of that article before you move on to these new products (click here).
-Denzel is an unusual company in that they are fairly large, big enough that they have survived several years of ups and downs, but they do not have a large presence in North America.
+Denzel is an unusual company in that they are fairly large, and big enough that they have survived several years of ups and downs, but they do not have a large presence in North America.

 This is the first time I have taken a look at them since the 2017 article, and the reason is their new “GB200” motor/gearbox/and clutch combination, shown in the header pic above.
 They do now have a US distributor, along with distributors in Australia, China, and Russia (Click here).
 I’ve contacted their Connecticut USA office to get more information, and I will report back when they reply.